Stanley Park: Monuments

 The park has a large number of monuments, including statues, plaques, and gardens.
 Among these are the Japanese Canadian War Memorial (a cenotaph and two rows of Japanese cherry Prunus Shirotae trees) and statues of poet Robert Burns, Olympic runner Harry Jerome, and Girl in a Wetsuit.

 The park board has banned the erection of any further memorials to ensure that Stanley Park is kept in a more natural state (and based on the view that it is already saturated).
 As an exception to the ban, the park board agreed in 2006 to build a new playground at Ceperley Meadows near Second Beach honouring the victims of the Air India Flight 182 bombing.
 The federal government spent approximately $800,000 to build the memorial and playground.

 Great blue herons

 Stanley Park is home to one of the largest urban great blue heron colonies in North America, and the birds have been documented nesting in various locations in Stanley Park as far back as 1921.
-Great blue herons are classified as a species at risk in BC, and the Stanley Park Ecology Society has been monitoring the heronry in Stanley Park since 2004.
+Great blue herons are classified as a species at risk in British Columbia, and the Stanley Park Ecology Society has been monitoring the heronry in Stanley Park since 2004.
 An estimated 156 young Pacific great blue herons fledged from the colony in 2013.
 Since monitoring started in 2007, the highest number of great blue herons fledged in a year were 258, in 2007.
 The lowest number of fledges was in 2011 with just 99 of the birds fledged.